dewittpe/R-dev-tools/README.md

 The files contained in this repository have been helpful tools for building multimple versions of R on my machines, using CI, and building packages.

+A very helpful step for setup for the first time

+    apt-get build-dep r-base-dev

+This will install all the dependencies needed for the base R package without installing R from aptitude.

 ## Files

 ### `get_released.sh`